What is a Maryland Dental Bridge?

 - Aesthetically natural and pleasing

-- Can be constructed based on the direct technique in one session when a direct technique is performed
+- Can be constructed based on the direct technique in one session when the direct technique is performed

-- Easily repaired in one session in case of fracture.
+- Same-day chairside restorations can be easily repaired in one session in case of fracture.

 - Simple and quick; Ideal option for elderly patients.